 In considering the recommendations of the GTC, GFP, Tube Turns and Bell boards to approve the Reorganization Agreement and the transactions contemplated thereby, shareholders should be aware that certain officers and directors of such entities have interests in the Reorganization that are in addition to the interests of shareholders of such entities generally, and which may create actual or perceived conflicts of interest.
 Robert E. Gill and Jeffrey T. Gill currently serve in a number of overlapping positions at GTC, GFP, Tube Turns and Bell.
 Robert E. Gill serves as Chairman of GFP, President, Chief Executive Officer and a director of Bell, and a director of GTC and Tube Turns.
 Jeffrey T. Gill serves as President, Chief Executive Officer and a director of GFP and Chairman of GTC, Bell and Tube Turns.
-In addition, as of January 7, 1998, Robert E. Gill, Virginia G. Gill, Jeffrey T. Gill, R. Scott Gill and Patricia G. Gill (collectively, the "Gill Family") own approximately 99.4% of the GFP Common Stock, and GFP in turn owns approximately 80.3% of the GTC Common Stock, 100% of the GTC Preferred Stock, approximately 98.6% of the Tube Turns Common Stock and approximately 97.0% of the Bell Common Stock.
-Should the Reorganization be completed, the Gill Family ownership of GTC (including the conversion of GTC Preferred Stock) will increase from approximately 82.0% to approximately 89.8% assuming that the arithmetic average of the closing price per share of the GTC Common Stock, as reported on the Nasdaq Stock Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the date of the approval of the Reorganization by the shareholders of GTC (the "GTC Average Closing Price") is \$2.90.
+In addition, as of February 5, 1998, Robert E. Gill, Virginia G. Gill, Jeffrey T. Gill, R. Scott Gill and Patricia G. Gill (collectively, the "Gill Family") own approximately 99.4% of the GFP Common Stock, and GFP in turn owns approximately 80.0% of the GTC Common Stock, 100% of the GTC Preferred Stock, approximately 98.6% of the Tube Turns Common Stock and approximately 95.8% of the Bell Common Stock.
+Should the Reorganization be completed, the Gill Family ownership of GTC (including the conversion of GTC Preferred Stock) will increase from approximately 82.3% to approximately 89.2%.
 Robert E. Gill will become Chairman of GTC and Jeffrey T. Gill will become the President and Chief Executive Officer of GTC.
 Both men will continue to serve as directors of GTC after the Reorganization.
 The President of Tube Turns, who currently serves as a director of Tube Turns, will have rights to a substantial number of shares of stock under option in GTC should the Reorganization be completed as planned.
 R. Scott Gill currently serves as a director of GFP, Bell and Tube Turns and is expected to serve as a director of GTC after the Reorganization.

 Richard L. Davis currently serves as Vice President and Chief Financial Officer of GFP and as a director of Tube Turns.
 Anthony C. Allen currently serves as Vice President of Finance of GFP and as a director of Bell.
 In each such case, Mr. Davis and Mr. Allen will have rights to a substantial number of shares of stock under option in GTC should the merger be completed as planned.
 William L. Healey and Robert Sroka currently serve as directors of Bell and are expected to serve as directors of GTC after the Reorganization.
-See "The Reorganization--
+See "The Reorganization-Conflicts of Interest."